Last Updated: March 8, 2025

 From Washington State:

-When the border is open to non-essential travel, there are two ways to get to Victoria from Washington State.
+There are two ways to get to Victoria from Washington State: by ferry and flying.

 - By ferry: